zhi0219/STOCK/docs/ci.md

 1. Open the **CI Gates** workflow in GitHub Actions.
 2. Select **Run workflow** and set `force_fail` to `true`.

 This sets `CI_FORCE_FAIL=1` only for that manual run, causing the gates to fail after execution while still producing and uploading the evidence pack.
 The PR31 gate also supports `PR31_FORCE_FAIL=1` for local evidence-pack validation.
 PR33 adds `PR33_FORCE_FAIL=1` to fail after replay artifacts are emitted.
+PR34 adds `PR34_FORCE_FAIL=1` to fail after retention artifacts are emitted.

-## PR33 gate (local)
+## PR34 gate (local)

-Run the PR33 gate locally using module mode:
+Run the PR34 gate locally using module mode:

 ```
-python -m tools.verify_pr33_gate
+python -m tools.verify_pr34_gate
 ```

 To confirm fail-closed behavior while still emitting artifacts:

 ```
-PR33_FORCE_FAIL=1 ./scripts/ci_gates.sh
+PR34_FORCE_FAIL=1 ./scripts/ci_gates.sh
 ```